Misery Is a Butterfly

 Misery Is a Butterfly is the sixth studio album by American alternative rock band Blonde Redhead.
-The album was released on March 15, 2004 by 4AD.
-Much of the visual and lyrical imagery of the album is reflective of an accident in which lead singer Kazu Makino was trampled by a horse.
+The album was released on March 15, 2004, by 4AD.
+A lot of the album's lyrics and imagery reflects on Makino's 2003 horseback accident, which required facial reconstructive surgery and months of rehabilitation, including re-learning how to sing.
+The tracks “Elephant Woman” and “Equus” make direct lyrical and rhythmic references to this event.